March 13, 2024

 If men were angels, government would not be necessary—and nor would litigation finance.
 But we are not angels, litigation is often an effective tool to ensure compliance with the law, and litigation is extraordinarily expensive.
 Litigation finance helps people with meritorious claims access the courts and vindicate their rights.
 New York’s judges and lawmakers have not impaired funding to date and hopefully will not do so in the future.

 Reprinted with permission from the March 8, 2024 edition of the “PUBLICATION] © 2024 ALM Global Properties, LLC.
 All rights reserved.
-Further duplication without permission is prohibited, contact 877-256-2472 or [email protected].”
+Further duplication without permission is prohibited, contact 877-256-2472 or asset-and-logo-licensing@alm.com.”